Basilica of St. Cunibert, Cologne

-The Basilica of St. Cunibert also St. Kunibert ([ˌzaŋkt ˈkuːnibɛʁt], [ˌtsɪ̂nt ˈkʊ̂nɪbɛːt]) is the last of Cologne's twelve Romanesque churches to be built.
-It was consecrated 1247, one year before work on the Gothic Cologne Cathedral began.
-It was declared a minor basilica in 1998 by the then Pope John Paul II.
+The Basilica of St. Cunibert or St. Kunibert ([ˌzaŋkt ˈkuːnibɛʁt], [ˌtsɪ̂nt ˈkʊ̂nɪbɛːt]) is the last of Cologne's twelve Romanesque churches to be built.
+It was consecrated in 1247, one year before work on the Gothic Cologne Cathedral began.
+It was declared a minor basilica in 1998 by Pope John Paul II.

 History

-A small church located at a burial ground north of the Roman city was founded or renewed by Cunibert, ninth Bishop of Cologne.
+A small church located at a burial ground north of the Roman city Colonia Claudia Ara Agrippinensium was founded or renewed by Cunibert, ninth Bishop of Cologne.
 Cunibert was also buried there.
-After 690 the Two Ewalds were buried in the church as well.
+After 690, the Two Ewalds were buried in the church as well.

 The church was originally dedicated to Saint Clement, but Cunibert has been venerated alongside him since at least the ninth century, and a monastery called Saint Kunibert appears in records as far back as 866.
-Around the middle of the eleventh century the direct predecessor of the current church was built.
-Later a parish with the dean as parson was allocated to the monastery.
+Around the middle of the eleventh century, the direct predecessor of the current church was built.
+Later, a parish with the dean as parson was allocated to the monastery.
 The church became a pilgrimage site after the Canonization of the Two Ewalds in 1074 and of Cunibert in 1168.

 Between 1210 and 1215 the erection of the current building started.
 The choir was finished 1226 and the church consecrated in 1247.
-Until 1261 a transept and a tower were added to the west.
+Until 1261, a transept and a tower were added to the west.

 The monastery ceased to exist in 1802 as a result of the secularization under Napoleonic reign and the monastery buildings were eventually torn down in 1821.
-However the church remained in use by the local parish.
+However, the church remained in use by the local parish.

 The western spire collapsed during a storm in 1830 for static reasons, as this tower was not part of the original plan and the structure of the building was not designed for it.
 Tower and westwork were newly erected until 1860.

 The church suffered severe damage during the Second World War.
-The roof was destroyed by fire, the western tower was hit by a bomb, collapsed and destroyed large parts of the westwork.
-Reconstruction of choir and nave were finished 1955, however rebuilding of transept and western tower were only started in the late 1970s.
+The roof was destroyed by fire, the western tower was hit by a bomb, collapsed, causing significant damage to the large parts of the westwork.
+The reconstruction of choir and nave was finished in 1955; however, the rebuilding of the transept and western tower did not begin until the late 1970s.
 Reconstruction work was finished in 1985.